spacetelescope/crds/docs/crds_users_guide/source/installation.rst

     * crds.list
         - Lists cache files and configuration,  prints rules files,  dumps database dataset parameter dictionaries.

+CRDS bestrefs for JWST:

+The crds.bestrefs functionality which assigns best references to datasets is fully integrated with the JWST calibration software and operates transparently as a consequence of running pipelines.

+Local Use:

+The CRDS defaults are set for onsite use at STScI.
+These leverage a shared read-only cache of CRDS rules and references currently located at /grp/crds/cache.
+HST users will need to set their iref$-style environment variables accordingly to use references maintained by CRDS in /grp/crds/cache,  see below.

+Remote Use:

+CRDS can be configured to operate at remote sites by defining a CRDS server and a local cache directory.
+With this configuration CRDS will transparently download the best references and CRDS rules required to calibrate datasets on demand.
+See below for configuration instructions.

 More information can be found on each tool using the command line -- --help switch,  e.g.::